-child curious about how babies are made
+Explaining how babies are made (and sex)

-You’re not alone if you’re struggling with explaining how babies are made (or sexual intercourse).
+So, you’re not alone if you’re struggling with explaining how babies are made (or sexual intercourse).
 It’s a conversation that many parents struggle with.

-Maybe your child has asked ‘How was I made?’ or ‘How are children made?’.
+Maybe your child has asked, ‘How was I made?’ or ‘How are children made?’.
 And you just don’t know how to answer them.

 Do you tell the truth?
 Or maybe you should tell them a little white lie instead!
-Tell them a story about a pumpkin patch, or a stork (like in that movie), or a special baby shop (that sells real-live babies).
+Tell them a story about a pumpkin patch, a stork (like in that movie), or a special baby shop (that sells real-live babies).

 And are they old enough for this information?